GQYXYH/realpen/README.md

 The original power cables are not optimal as the pendulum may get caught in the plug when falling down.
 Especially when running long learning experiments on the hardware this may be annoying.
 An easy way around this is to get an angle plug from an electronics supply store (at MPI Stuttgart) and solder it onto the power cable.

 ## Setup and Use of a Python Interface for the Quanser Qube Servo 2
 The *Qube-Servo 2* is a furuta pendulum and can be used for various control and learning tasks.
 One way of communicating with the device is through a Python Interface.
 Quanser itself does not support a Python interface but Blue River Tech provides one on their [GitHub repository](https://github.com/BlueRiverTech/quanser-openai-driver).
 This repository is an extension to the development of Blue River Tech.
 The interface uses the HIL SDK from Quanser and provides an OpenAI Gym like API to communicate with the Qube Servo 2.
-Furthermore it comes with various implemented controllers.
+Furthermore it comes with various implemented controllers and simulations (more of those below).
 To start with this repository it is recommended to start with the [Blue River Tech repository]((https://github.com/BlueRiverTech/quanser-openai-driver)) and their corresponding [whitepaper](https://arxiv.org/abs/2001.02254) to get an overview of the implemented code.

 ### Software Setup.
 The setup is described in the Blue River Techs GitHub repository and definitely works in Python 3.6.7.
 Both repositories, the one on GitHub and this one have working ODE simulators but they are different.
 Both ODE simulation types seem to represent the dynamics of the pendulum and finding a better simulator is a matter of parameter tuning.
-More on the internal simulator can be found below.
+In addition, this repository includes a new Mujoco simulation.
+More on the internal simulators can be found below.

-It is recommended to use [conda](https://anaconda.org) as environment and repository management.
+It is recommended to use [conda](https://anaconda.org) as environment and repository management tool.

 The naming conventions in the BlueRiverTech repository contradict the ones in their documentation.
 The naming conventions described here work for the internal repository and are consistent.
 The GitHub repository is still under development and other useful tools and classes might be available sometime later.

 ### Prerequisites
 #### Driver installation: HIL SDK from Quanser [Hardware only]
-If the hardware version should be used, the HIL SDK from Quanser must be installed.
+If the **hardware version** should be used, the HIL SDK from Quanser must be installed.
 At the moment, the hardware version of this repository only works on machines with Linux.
 A mirror is available at https://github.com/quanser/hil_sdk_linux_x86_64.
 Follow the instructions there.
 If you are using a virtual environment (i.e. conda or virtualenv), it is best to install the driver outside even if the installation should not affect the virtual environment directly.

 You also must have _pip_ installed (in most cases conda did this already for you so this step might not be needed if conda is used):